5 Steps in Paying the College Tuition Bill

 • Health Insurance -This fee is sometimes listed on the bill and can usually be waived once proof of Health insurance is produced.
 Follow the process to get that waived.
 Confirm your child is covered and understands the rules for coverage since they may have limited out-of-state or network coverage.

 • Payment Options – Check with the bursar for payment options, specifically the available tuition installment plans and the process.
-Parents should also inquire if there is a fee for setting up the installment payment plan.
+Parents should also inquire if there is a fee for setting up this installment payment plan.
 The first payment is usually due in August, so there is ample time to investigate and develop your strategy.

 • Financial Aid – During the verification process, most colleges will send a list of items that are the same or very similar to the financial award letter.
 The student and parent should have accepted some or all of these items.
 It is recommended that you verify these numbers.